CrossGL/crossgl-docs/source/api_reference.rst

       - `SyntaxError`: If the current token does not match a valid type declaration.

 **parse_body**

-Parses a function body in the shader code.
    - **Description**: This method processes the statements within a function body, constructing a list of statements by identifying and parsing control structures (`IF`, `FOR`), return statements, and assignments or function calls.
 It continues parsing until it encounters a closing brace `RBRACE` or end-of-file `EOF`.
    - **Parameters**: None.
    - **Returns**: